Resia Schor

-Resia Schor (December 5, 1910 in Lublin, Poland – November 26, 2006 in New York City) was a Polish-born artist who lived and worked in New York City from 1941 until her death in 2006.
+Resia Schor (December 5, 1910, in Lublin, Congress Poland, Russian Empire – November 26, 2006, in New York City) was a Polish-born American artist who lived and worked in New York City from 1941 until her death in 2006.

 Early life

 Resia Schor (née Ainstein) was born near Lublin, Poland in 1910.
-Her Jewish family, though from a traditionally observant background with ties to Hasidim, was rather urban and Polish, and her mother believed she had right to pursue advanced studies in art despite her gender.
+Her Jewish family, though from a traditionally observant background with ties to Hasidim, was rather urban and Polish, and her mother believed she had the right to pursue advanced studies in art despite her gender.
 She studied painting at the Academy of Fine Arts in Warsaw.
-There she met the painter and sculptor Ilya Schor; they lived in Paris and married there at the outbreak of the Second World War. on December 3, 1941, they came to the United States and settled in New York City.
+There she met the painter and sculptor Ilya Schor; they lived in Paris and married there at the outbreak of the Second World War.
+On December 3, 1941, they came to the United States and settled in New York City.
 Both Schors’ extended families perished in the Holocaust.
 The Schors had two daughters born in New York City: artist and writer Mira Schor and scholar of French literature and feminist theory, Naomi Schor.
 Resia Schor exhibited her paintings in New York City in the 1950s under the name Resia Ain.
 She also studied silversmithing with her husband.

 Later work

-After Ilya Schor's death in 1961, Resia Schor worked exclusively in metal, creating one of a kind jewelry and Judaica, as well as multi-media sculptures, all in a bold modernist abstract style with a painterly feel for color and texture.
+After Ilya Schor's death in 1961, Resia Schor worked exclusively in metal, creating one of a kind jewelry and Judaica, as well as multimedia sculptures, all in a bold modernist abstract style with a painterly feel for color and texture.

-The noted poet Richard Howard wrote of Schor's work: “…the underlying signification … that Resia Schor has undertaken all along.
-If I had to find a single word for it, I should choose process, the continuous process of growth and change which we recognize in all plant forms and which we cannot dissect or paralyze to any purpose by “realism.”...
-Process is what Goethe meant when he had Faust exclaim, gazing at the sign of the Macrocosm: